Looking for tips on how to extend the range and battery efficiency of your Tesla EV?

 13. Use in-vehicle navigation (preconditions the battery on the way to SC)

-Even if you know the directions to the supercharger, it’s always recommended to use the in-vehicle navigation, especially in cold weather conditions.
+Even if you know the directions to the supercharger, it's always recommended to use in-vehicle navigation, especially in cold weather conditions.

-Cold battery means slow charging.
+A cold battery means slow charging.

-Note: the in-built Tesla navigation assumes your destination has a charging point.
-If you don’t, make sure you arrive with enough juice left to get you to the next charger.
+TIP: the in-built Tesla navigation assumes your destination has a charging point.
+If you don't, make sure you arrive with enough juice left to get you to the next charger.

 14. Follow the Tesla recommended speed when low on juice